Level 1 CFA® Exam:

 The next step called Analyzing Individual Proposals is about gathering information in order to estimate future cash flows and assess the profitability of individual projects.

-In the Monitoring and Post-Auditing step, you compare the actual results of investments with the planned or predicted results and you explain any differences.
-This ex-post audit allows you to monitor the forecasts and analyses that underlie the capital budgeting process and improve company performance.
+In the Monitoring and Post-Auditing step, which is the last stage of the budgeting process, you compare the actual results of investments with the planned or predicted results and you explain any differences.
+You could ask: why should I compare actual results with forecasts if I can’t change anything now, anyway.
+Well, you can’t change anything in relation to that particular project but you can learn lessons for the future.
+Ex-post audit allows you to monitor the forecasts and analyses that underlie the capital budgeting process and improve company performance.
 It also allows you to respond if sales or costs are out of line.

 Categories of Investment Projects